 Roadway Decomposition: Google Earth Images

 Next, researchers evaluated the efficacy of the continuous curvature model using finely-discretized data collected from aerial photography of a real road segment with a design speed of 60 mph.
-The road is located in I-80 connecting Lincoln and Omaha in Nebraska as shown in Figure 15.
+The road segment is a part of Interstate 80 (I-80), which connects Lincoln and Omaha in Nebraska, as shown in Figure 15.
 The points were picked as close as possible to resemble the road centerline of the highway.
 The road profile and resulting vectors from applying the discrete geometry approach are shown in Figure 16.
 It is noticeable that the fine discretization of the road points led to some inconsistencies between consecutive tangent vectors.
-The curvature magnitude with respect to length was also plotted in Figure 17 and it was observed that magnitude deviations also increased considerably compared to the AASHTO Green Book theoretical road design model.
+The curvature magnitude with respect to length was also plotted in Figure 17, and it was observed that magnitude deviations also increased considerably compared to the AASHTO Green Book theoretical road design model.
 However, these inconsistencies are strongly related to very short segment lengths relative to curve radii.
 By using longer segment lengths or averages spanning multiple longitudinal points, results are considerably smoother.